TOGoS/PictureArchiver4.1/README.md

 We'll call it 'the incoming folder'.
-PictureArchiver allows you to browse through the incoming pictures, rotate ones that need rotating, compress ones that are unnecessarily large, and hit 'A' to import 'the good ones' into your archive folder.
+PictureArchiver allows you to browse through the incoming pictures, rotate ones that need rotating, compress ones that are unnecessarily large, and hit 'a' to import 'the good ones' into your archive folder.

 Original files are always kept around in '.originals' folders.